j-goodz/consensys_final/design_pattern_desicions.md

 #### Restricting Access

 - Bounty Posters cannot submit solutions for their own Bounty. (createSubmission function)
-- Bounty Posters can Accepted or Rejected submissions, from the default state of PendingReview (acceptSubmission and rejectSubmission functions).
+- Bounty Posters can Accepted or Rejected submissions, from the default state of PendingReview (by calling acceptSubmission and rejectSubmission functions).
 Once a solution is Accepted, the bounty is closed and the award is paid out to the Bounty Hunter.
 - Bounty Hunters cannot accept or reject solutions.
 Only the Bounty Poster can do this.

 #### The Circuit Breaker or Emergency Stop Pattern

-This proect includes an emergency stop feature allowing the contract owner to pause function execution.
-This can be reverted once an risks to the contract or dApp ave been mitigaed.
+This project uses an Ownable contract with an emergency stop feature allowing the contract owner to pause function execution.
+This can be disabled at any point by the contract owner.

 #### Library Usage

-Used Openzeppelin solidity in both contracts for ownership, whitelist, pasueability.
-Also have used SafeMath to make sure there wont be integer owerflows and underflows.
+EthPM library SafeMath was used in this project to protect uint values from Integer Overflow and Underflow.
+This library is imported from OpenZeppelin.

 #### Circuit breaker / emergency stop feature / contract execution pause

-This project a uses custom isStopped value check modifier that acts as circuit breaker / emergency stop.
+This project a uses a isStopped boolean value check modifier that acts as circuit breaker / emergency stop.
 This feature is controlled by the contract owner and this owner is set on contract deployment.
 The following functions utilize this security feature:

 - createBounty
 - createSubmission